 Pillar 3: Feedback

 Circles use feedback systems (measuring and evaluation) to assess how well the circle's aim is being met.
 When circles make policy decisions, part of the process includes asking, "How will we know if the policy is working well?"
-Or, "What evaluation tools should we employ to measure the effectiveness of a decision or policy?"
+Or, "What evaluation tools should we employ to measure the effectiveness of a decision or policy?

-More proactive and open to change
+More proactive & open to change

 Empowers individuals to find solutions

-Requires thorough planning and training of participants
+Requires planning & participant training